martinboers/plcnext-book/src/ch01-00-getting-started.md

 This chapter includes:

 * Setting the PLC's IP address
-* Writing a program that prints `Hello, world!`
 * Updating the firmware
+* Exploring the file system
-* System administration
+* Installing software
+* Writing a program that prints `Hello, world!` in Python
+* Installing a software development kit
+* Writing programs that print `Hello, world!` in C++ and Rust